quicwg/datagram/draft-pauly-quic-datagram.md

 packets that only contain DATAGRAM frames, since the timing of these acknowledgements is not used for loss recovery.

-If a sender detects that a packet containing a specific DATAGRAM frame has been lost, the implementation MAY notify the application that the datagram was lost.
+If a sender detects that a packet containing a specific DATAGRAM frame might have been lost, the implementation MAY notify the application that it believes the datagram was lost.
 Similarly, if a packet containing a DATAGRAM frame is acknowledged, the implementation MAY notify the application that the datagram was successfully transmitted and received.
+Note that, due to reordering, a DATAGRAM frame that was thought to be lost could at a later point be received and acknowledged.

 ## Flow Control